 Debentures-Repurchase at the Option of the Holder-Optional Put" and "-Fundamental Change Put."
 Any of our future debt agreements may contain a similar provision.
 We may not have sufficient funds to make the required repurchase in cash at such time or the ability to arrange necessary financing on acceptable terms.
-In addition, our ability to repurchase the debentures in cash may be limited by law or the terms of other agreements relating to our debt outstanding at the time, including our credit facilities, which will limit our ability to purchase the debentures for cash in certain circumstances.
-If we fail to repurchase the debentures in cash as required by the indenture, it would constitute an event of default under the indenture governing the debentures, which, in turn, would constitute an event of default under our revolving credit facility.
+In addition, our ability to repurchase the debentures in cash may be limited by law or the terms of other agreements relating to our debt outstanding at the time, including our three-year \$25.0 million revolving credit facility and PowerLight's \$10.0 million revolving credit facility, referred to as our credit facilities, which will limit our ability to purchase the debentures for cash in certain circumstances.
+If we fail to repurchase the debentures in cash as required by the indenture governing the debentures, it would constitute an event of default under the indenture, which, in turn, would constitute an event of default under our revolving credit facilities.